 Read through to get the scoop on whether you need this permit and how to get a broker license.

 A broker can be of particular value to his or her clients during advanced real estate transactions such as those involving foreclosures.
 The increased knowledge you have at your disposal as a broker can also be used to generate additional revenue streams.
-You can, for example, take on additional work in property management or even open a property management firm of their own.
+You can, for example, take on extra work in property management or even open a property management firm of their own.

-He or she can also choose to work independently or hire other real estate agents to work for them, whereas a real estate agent must work under a broker.
+He or she can also choose to work independently or hire other real estate agents to work for them, whereas a real estate agent must operate under a broker.
 Some brokers also receive a cut of the commissions of the real estate agents they oversee.